-The Imaginative Representations of the Holocaust Collection is housed in the Department of Special Collections in the Connelly Library.
+The Imaginative Representations of the Holocaust Collection is housed in the Department of Special Collections, Connelly Library.
 It explores the Jewish Holocaust (1939-1945) with a focus on its aftermath and the nature of its witness communities.
 Additionally, it seeks to investigate the ways in which the actual event has become mythologized, re-envisioned, and commoditized to the public through films and literature.
-The Holocaust Collection includes over 50 different films and documentaries and hundreds of works of literature.
+The Holocaust Collection includes films, memoirs, art books, novels, children's books, graphic novels, and ephemera.

 Material in the Connelly Library is indexed in the Library Catalog.